Symmetric multifield oscillons: Stability Analysis

 \section{Stability Analysis}

-It has been shown repeatedly in the literature that no true breather solutions like the oscillon can exist in nonlinear systems.
+It has been shown repeatedly in the literature that no true breather solutions like the oscillon can exist in nonlinear systems (with the notable exception of breathers in the one-dimensional Sine-Gordon model).
 In general there will always be (classical) outgoing radiation in the tails of the oscillon.
-Classically, this radiation is exponentially suppressed, which is why oscillons can be extremely long-lived.
+Classically, this radiation is exponentially suppressed, which is why oscillons can be extremely long-lived \cite{Olle:2020qqy}.
 Quantum mechanical radiation might play a more important role in real physical systems \cite{Hertzberg:2010yz}, but is beyond the scope of our present work.
 Radiation will in general perturb the oscillon system and it is therefore necessary to assess the stability of oscillons with respect to small perturbations.
 In the model we are investigating, let us consider small fluctuations $\delta(x, t), \Delta(x, t) \ll O(\epsilon)$ added to the oscillon solutions as \beq

 \eeq Plugging these into Eqs.~\eqref{eq:motion}, the equations of motion for the two fields, and keeping only terms linear in $\delta$ and $\Delta$ leads to\footnote{The terms that were ignored here (the terms only involving $\phi_{osc}$ and $\chi_{osc}$) can by nature of the two-timing analysis not source instabilities.
 However, in Section~\ref{sec:lifetime} we will show that these terms are a source of outgoing radiation.} \beq